-Of the 9 nominated lease parcels, 8 parcels are in areas classified as moderate/unknown (3) to very high (5) fossil potential according to the PFYC system map.
+Of the 7 nominated lease parcels, 7 parcels are in areas classified as moderate/unknown (6) to very high (1) fossil potential according to the PFYC system map.
 The remaining nominated parcel is located in an area considered to have lower fossil potential.

 Specific mitigation measures could include, but are not limited to, site avoidance or clearance of fossil resources.
 These measures would be determined when site-specific development proposals are received.
 For known highly significant paleontological resources, the act of leasing a nominated parcel would not impact paleontological resources; however, subsequent development could have impacts on those resources.
 For areas known to contain or have the potential to contain paleontological resources a preconstruction survey should be conducted by a BLM-permitted paleontologist and a mitigation plan should be created when a specific development may impact those resources.
+Additionally, an unanticipated discovery plan should be prepared prior to development that outlines how fossils found during ground disturbing activities will be mitigated.